 datasource.driver.classname=com.mysql.jdbc.Driver datasource.url=jdbc:mysql://localhost:3306/hibernate datasource.username=hibuser datasource.password=password datasource.validation.query=SELECT 1

-They changed from hibernate to userdb but Im not using a database for users like they do in the demo so I changed it back.
+Note: They used the string userdb instead of hibernate but Im not using such database for users as they do in the demo so I changed it back.

 to stop the login message that show users and: